stefanhansatos/gitpitch-template/PITCHME.md

 ### ProtoSchool

-_We are a group of people passionate about the decentralized web and excited to learn, teach, and share ideas.
+_We are a group of people <br>passionate about the decentralized web <br>and excited to learn, teach, and share ideas.
-Everyone is welcome!_
+<br>Everyone is welcome!_

 supported by Protocol Labs